-Before we begin, here is an interesting fact for you: Did you know that one out of every five students have difficulty keeping up with academic performance in school or in any competitive exams?
+Before we begin, here is an interesting fact for you: Did you know that one out of every five students has difficulty keeping up with academic performance in school or in any competitive exams?

 Well, you should know that there can be a host of reasons for your child’s constant poor academic performance.
-Let us list you some common issues that your child might be facing:
+Let us list some common issues that your child might be facing:

 - Physical afflictions can also be a contributor to a child’s poor performance in school.
 Sleep disorder, auditory processing disorder and many other factors can hamper a child’s learning abilities.